terrytang0905/TT_Tech_Space/README.md

 TT Tech Space - 技术资源中心
 --------------------------

-### Welcome to TT Tech Space Pages.
+### Welcome to TT Tech Resource Pages.
-The GitHub automatic page generator is the easiest way to create beautiful pages for all of your projects.
-Author your page content here [using GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), select a template crafted by a designer, and publish.
-After your page is generated, you can check out the new `gh-pages` branch locally.
-If you’re using GitHub Desktop, simply sync your repository and you’ll see the new branch.
+Here is terrytang's personal tech resource pages,builded by GitHub.
+For the last many years, he has always worked in the field of software and internet.
+Currently he focuses on data mining and big data analysis technology included bi,olap,greenplum,hadoop,spark,impala.Welcome to connect with he and discuss any tech topic.

 ### TT Blog Site